 Glauconite is a mineral commonly referred to as green sand and is used in greensand filtration.
 It is an effective filtration medium for the removal of dissolved iron, hydrogen sulphide, and manganese from water.
 Glauconite is coated with manganese oxide, which causes soluble iron, manganese and hydrogen sulfide gas to bond with oxygen.
 Bonding with oxygen causes the previously dissolved elements to precipitate and become embedded in the greensand filter.
 Learn more about greensand filtration for industrial water treatment.

 Multimedia filtration is a modern physical water treatment technique that uses at least three different layers of filtration media, typically anthracite, sand and garnet, to filter water.
 This filter arrangement allows for larger particulates to be trapped at the top of the filter while smaller particulates are trapped deeper in the media.
-Suspended solids, including: clay, algae, silt, rust, and other organic matter are removed as the water passes through each layer of media.
-This filtration method is capable of removing particles from 10 to 25 microns in size.
-Multi media filtration does not remove viruses, bacteria or smaller protozoans.
-Learn more about multi media filtration for industrial water treatment.
+Suspended solids, including clay, algae, silt, rust, and other organic matter are removed as the water passes through each layer of media.
+This filtration method can remove particles from 10 to 25 microns in size.
+Multimedia filtration does not remove viruses, bacteria or smaller protozoans.
+Learn more about multimedia filtration for industrial water treatment.

 Unlike greensand and multimedia filters, microfiltration uses a barrier membrane to filter very small suspended solids from water.
 Microfiltration membranes are typically capable of removing contaminants ranging from 0.1 to 10 microns in size.
 This form of physical water treatment is ideal for removing suspended solids, algae and protozoans from water but does not generally remove bacteria and viruses.
 Microfiltration does not remove dissolved contaminants from water.
 Learn more about microfiltration for industrial water treatment.

-Nanofiltration works similar to ultrafiltration, but utilizes a semipermeable membrane with an even smaller pore size.
-Nanofilters are capable of removing bacteria, viruses and divalent and multivalent ions (e.g. calcium, magnesium).
-It functions as a barrier membrane capable of removing particles ranging from 0.005 to 0.001 micron in size, and also acts as a semi-permeable membrane capable of removing ions.
-Due to its ability to remove divalent ions such as calcium it is sometimes referred to as the "softening membrane".
+Nanofiltration works similar to ultrafiltration but utilizes a semipermeable membrane with an even smaller pore size.
+Nanofilters can remove bacteria, viruses and divalent and multivalent ions (e.g. calcium, magnesium).
+It functions as a barrier membrane capable of removing particles ranging from 0.005 to 0.001 micron in size, and acts as a semi-permeable membrane capable of removing ions.
+Due to its ability to remove divalent ions such as calcium it is sometimes referred to as the “softening membrane”.
 Learn more about nanofiltration for industrial water treatment.